How to Unlock Your Android Device Using Android Device Manager?

 Relax!!
 The Android Device Manager has successfully unlocked your phone.

-How to enable Android Device Manager on your phone:
+How to enable Android/ Google Device Manager on your phone:

-On a technical level, any phone running Android 4.4 KitKat and above is considered to be compatible with ADM, but it does not work by default since you will have to make some initial alterations in order to use it.
-In other words, you first need to enable the ADM, if you have not done it earlier.
+Technically, any phone running Android 4.4 KitKat and above is compatible with ADM.
+Still, it does not work by default since you must make some initial alterations to use it.
+In other words, you first need to enable the ADM if you have yet to do it earlier.
 This can be achieved by the steps given below:

-• Turn on Location Access: Go to Settings > Location, then turning on the toggle.
-Ensure that you choose ‘high’ accuracy, as this is considered to be the best for finding your phone’s location in an accurate manner.
+Then turn on the toggle.
+Ensure that you choose ‘high’ accuracy, as this is considered the best for accurately finding your phone’s location.

-• Enable Security Settings: Go to Settings > Google > Security and turn on the ‘Remotely locate this device’ option.
+And turn on the ‘Remotely locate this device option.
 This permits the ADM to view your phone’s location.
 Following this, you will have to activate the “Allow remote lock and erase” option.
-This is extremely useful in case you want to wipe your phone completely or lose your phone.
+This is extremely useful if you want to wipe your phone completely or lose your phone.

-• Activate the Manager: Go to https://www.google.com/android/devicemanager.
-Using your Google credentials, log in to your account and test it, by trying the location feature.
+Using your Google credentials, log in to your account and test it by trying the location feature.

-In order obtain efficient working of the Google Device Manager unlock including other features, you need to ensure that the GPS is turned on and you have an active Internet connection, whether it’s via data or Wi-Fi.
-Always remember the operating system: ensure your phone has Android 4.4 or above, otherwise this will not work.
+To obtain efficient working of the Google Device Manager unlock, including other features, you must ensure that the GPS is turned on and you have an active Internet connection, whether via data or Wi-Fi.
+Always remember the operating System: ensure your phone has Android 4.4 or above; otherwise, this will not work.